North Fairmount Community Center

 The City of Cincinnati Safe and Clean Neighborhood Fund is intended for projects based on crime prevention through environmental design where improved beautification enhances community ownership and reduces violence.
 This funding is open for organizations prioritizing youth-led initiatives to promote positive physical changes in neighborhoods.

 Read more about the grant here.
-Deadline for submission is May 16th.
+Next deadline for submission will be in October 2025.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.